School Law Series 2024

 Ms Erin McCarthy, Partner,

-Erin McCarthy is a specialist employment partner based in Adelaide.
-She has fifteen years' experience in providing advice to employers and employer associations on all aspects of occupational health and safety, employment and industrial relations law as well as delivering essential information seminars and training workshops on key employment issues.
+Erin McCarthy Erin McCarthy is a specialist employment partner based in Adelaide.
+She has over 20 years' experience in providing advice to employers and employer associations on all aspects of occupational health and safety, employment and industrial relations law as well as delivering essential information seminars and training workshops on key employment issues.
 Erin has experience providing advice in relation to performance management, misconduct investigations and unfair dismissal claims, bullying, discrimination and harassment matters and occupational health and safety issues including support clients during investigations, defending prosecutions and risk management and policy development.
-Erin is a co-, author with Professor Andrew Stewart and Elise Jenkin of Parental Leave: A User Friendly Guide published by Thomson Reuters.
-The book examines the practical interaction between various leave entitlements as well as managing pregnant employees in the workplace and return to work from parental leave.
-As a part of the Piper Alderman Employment Relations national team, Erin advises clients in all states and territories in Australia.
-In 2015 she was once again listed in the peer-selected "Best Lawyers, Australia" in the practice area of Labour and Employment.
+Erin is an experienced advisor to and director of organisations in the not for profit sector and has a deep understanding of the unique challenges posed by the regulatory and industrial context of the NDIS.
+Erin has been listed in the “Best Lawyers” for Employment Law and Human Rights Law since 2013 and is currently ranked as “preeminent” in Doyle’s Guide

 Dr. Steven Middleton, Associate Principal, St Margaret’s Berwick Grammar